Quick Facts About 360-Degree Cameras

 - Surround-view monitors let you view 360 degrees, making backing into and out of parking spaces easier.
 They’re also a valuable safety feature.

-A good example is the entry-level 2025 Toyota Camry LE at $29,495.
-You must move up to the Camry XLE ($34,495) before its Panoramic View Monitor appears as an option.
-Then it’s part of the $4,760 Premium Plus Package (With Options), bringing the total to $39,255.
-There are exceptions to the $40,000 threshold, but they are few.
-The availability for lower-trim-level luxury models is better, but these models already cost $40,000 or more.
+A good example is the entry-level 2025 Toyota Camry LE at $29,795 (All prices include the destination charge.).
+You must move up to the Camry XLE ($34,795) before its Panoramic View Monitor (360-degree camera) appears as an option.
+Then it’s part of the $4,760 Premium Plus Package, bringing the total to $39,555.
+There are exceptions to the $40,000 threshold, but although growing in number, they are still few and far between.
+The availability of 360-degree cameras on lower-trim-level luxury models is better, but these models already cost $40,000 or more.

 Despite the cost, we’ll make the case for a 360-degree camera on your next car.